 Gluten-Free & Vegetarian/Vegan Japanese Fried Rice

-To make this Japanese fried rice, I used Kikkoman’s Gluten Free Tamari Soy Sauce (black label in the center of the picture above).
+To make this Japanese fried rice, I used Kikkoman’s Gluten Free Tamari Soy Sauce.
 If you do not have to make this recipe gluten-free, feel free to use regular soy sauce.
 The flavor is pretty much the same, so there is no need to adjust the amount.

 Besides rice, the other main ingredients include a simple combination of edamame, tofu, and hijiki seaweed.
 It makes a wholesome meatless meal, perfect for those who are vegetarian and vegan.